aquasecurity/kube-bench/README.md

 No tests will be run for this check and the output will be marked [INFO].

-When defining regular expressions in YAML it is generally easier to wrap them in single quotes, for example `'^[abc]$'`, to avoid issues with string escaping.

 # Roadmap
 Going forward we plan to release updates to kube-bench to add support for new releases of the Benchmark, which in turn we can anticipate being made for each new Kubernetes release.